-Similarities and difference identification is a strategy used that enables learners to compare and contrast the different elements.
-This strategy helps in classification, enabling the learners to distinguish between various ideas.
+Similarities and difference identification is a teaching strategy used that enables learners to compare and contrast the different elements.
+This teaching strategy helps in classification, enabling the learners to distinguish between various ideas.

 Note taking and summarising is a teaching strategy that enables the students to keep information for a long time while being able to use it for analysis and presentation purposes.
 This method of teaching encourages participation through questions and other forms of clarification.

 Provision of recognition and effort reinforcement is a teaching strategy that enables students to understand the link between effort and the recognition they expect.
 Recognition provides the students with the motivation to continue adding efforts, ensuring that they are able to achieve their goals.

 Homework and practice is a teaching strategy that enables students to practice skills acquired from the previous lectures.
 This teaching strategy enables the student and teacher to form a communication policy that underlines the time framework and the methods for carrying out the prescribed assignment.